Aaronhuang-778/AaronHuang-778.github.io/_pages/about.md

 # 🔥 News
 - *2024.10*: &nbsp;Release *MC-MoE*, a mixture compressor for MoE LLMs combined the static quantization and dynamic pruning.
-Please check our [paper](https://arxiv.org/abs/2410.06270), [code](https://github.com/Aaronhuang-778/MC-MoE)!
+Please check our [paper](https://arxiv.org/abs/2410.06270), and [code](https://github.com/Aaronhuang-778/MC-MoE)!
 - *2024.05*: &nbsp;🎉🎉 one co-author paper is accepted by **ICCAD'24**!
 - *2024.05*: &nbsp;Release *SliM-LLM*, a plug-and-play group-wise mixed-precision quantizaion framework for 2-bit LLMs.
 Please check our [paper](https://arxiv.org/abs/2405.14917), [code](https://github.com/Aaronhuang-778/SliM-LLM) and [huggingface](https://huggingface.co/AaronHuangWei)!
 - *2024.04*: &nbsp;Release *An Empirical Study of LLaMA3 Quantization: From LLMs to MLLMs*, an emperical study on the performance of low-bit quantized LLM/MLLM based on LLaMA-3.
 Please check our [paper](https://arxiv.org/abs/2404.14047), [code](https://github.com/Macaronlin/LLaMA3-Quantization) and [huggingface](https://huggingface.co/LLMQ)!